Interstate 278: Staten Island Expressway

 Upon coming onto Staten Island, I-278 becomes the SIE.
-After the Goethals Bridge, the highway passes under the Travis Branch railroad line that is owned by the Staten Island Railway and operated by CSAO and has a toll plaza serving the bridge.
-At this point, the freeway becomes eight lanes and maintained by the New York State Department of Transportation (NYSDOT), coming to an exit for Western and Forest avenues before reaching a directional interchange with New York State Route 440 (NY 440, named the West Shore Expressway).
+After the Goethals Bridge, the highway passes under the Travis Branch railroad line that is owned by the Staten Island Railway and operated by CSAO and has a toll gantry serving the bridge.
+At this point, the freeway becomes eight lanes and maintained by the New York State Department of Transportation (NYSDOT), coming to an exit for Western and Forest avenues before reaching a directional interchange with the West Shore Expressway (New York State Route 440 (NY 440).
 NY 440 forms a concurrency with I-278, and the road heads into residential neighborhoods.
 The road carries four lanes eastbound and three lanes westbound as it comes to the exit serving Richmond Avenue.
 Immediately after, NY 440 splits from the SIE at a large interchange, heading north on the Dr. Martin Luther King Jr. Expressway.
 This interchange also provides access to Victory Boulevard.
 East of this point, the expressway gains a bus lane in each direction.
-The six-lane I-278 turns to the east past this point, with Gannon Avenue serving as a frontage road, and reaches the Bradley Avenue exit.
+The six-lane I-278 turns to the east past this point, with Gannon Avenue South and Gannon Avenue North serving as frontage roads, and reaches the Bradley Avenue exit.

 The next interchange the SIE is with Todt Hill Road and Slosson Avenue.
 This exchange was the original terminal of the bus lane in each direction that also serves as a high-occupancy vehicle lane (HOV lane) that was built in 2005.
-After Todt Hill Road, I-278 runs through a wooded area where it comes to an incomplete interchange that was to be the northern terminus of the Richmond Parkway.
+After Todt Hill Road and Slosson Avenue, I-278 runs through a wooded area where it comes to an incomplete interchange that was to be the northern terminus of the Richmond Parkway.
 The road continues back into residential areas and comes to an interchange serving Clove Road and Richmond Road.
 Past this, I-278 passes over the Staten Island Railway rapid transit line.
 The next interchange the freeway has is with Hylan Boulevard.
-A short distance later, the SIE comes to a large interchange that serves Lily Pond Road and Bay Street.
-Immediately after, I-278 reaches the former toll plaza for the Verrazzano-Narrows Bridge, where electronic toll collection is in effect for the westbound lanes.
-Following the toll plaza area, I-278 goes onto the Verrazzano-Narrows Bridge linking to Brooklyn over the Narrows.
+A short distance later, the SIE comes to a large interchange that serves Lily Pond Avenue and Bay Street.
+Immediately after, I-278 reaches the former toll plaza for the Verrazzano-Narrows Bridge, where electronic toll collection is in effect.
+I-278 goes onto the Verrazzano Bridge linking to Brooklyn over The Narrows.
 This bridge, which is maintained by the Triborough Bridge and Tunnel Authority (TBTA), has six lanes on the lower level and seven lanes on the upper level which includes one HOV lane.
 In addition to local traffic on Staten Island, the expressway provides the most direct route from Brooklyn and Long Island to New Jersey.
 It is widely known throughout the New York City area as one of the most congested roads in the city.